 - Prepare and present an ACPE-approved continuing education seminar.
-Complete all Pharmacy On-call Service requirements (8 weeks assigned) Complete all staffing requirements: 8 hour weekly staffing learning experience (scheduled) and every 4th Saturday (scheduled)
+Complete all Pharmacy On-call Service requirements (8 weeks assigned) Complete all staffing requirements: 8 hour weekly staffing learning experience (scheduled) and every 4th weekend (scheduled)

 - Present a project at an approved local, national, regional or state meeting (including submission of an abstract)